SAP-samples/teched2022-DA160/exercises/ex00/README_ExOverview.md

 # Exercise Overview

-We structured the overvall exercise the following way:
+We structured the overall exercise the following way:
   * **Fast Track** for anyone eager to finish early and enjoy exploring the system on your own
   * **Optional Exercises** if you want to learn more about the solution especially how to create tables, ER Models, and Business Layer Models